-"But if your Lordship should resume your fan-
+"But if your Lordship should resume your fancy for her?"

 "Why, then, you must swear the billet doux miscarried," answered the Duke.
 "And stay, a thought strikes me-it shall miscarry in great style.
-Hark ye-Is-what is the fellow's name-the poet-is he vonder?"
+Hark ye-Is-what is the fellow's name-the poet-is he yonder?"